psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 Then in the *National Review*, tor the same month, we also read—

-"Of what strong, it is not too much to say, rash and inconsiderate assertions Miss Bronte was capable of, may be judged from a letter she wrote in 1848, giving an account of the school expressly for the purpose af a lady who proposed sending a pupil there.
+"Of what strong, it is not too much to say, rash and inconsiderate assertions Miss Bronte was capable of, may be judged from a letter she wrote in 1848, giving an account of the school expressly for the purpose of a lady who proposed sending a pupil there.
 Speaking of it as it was at the time from which her experience dated, she says— 'The establishment was at that time in its infancy, and a sad ricketty infancy it was.
 Typhus dever decimated the school periodically, and consumption and scrofulain every variety, bad air and water, bad diet preyed on the ill-fated pupils.'
 This is a description of a lazar-house.
 Mrs. Gaskell speaks only of one fever, and distinctly states only one pupil died, and that after he removal home."

 We could give more extracts out of other Reviews, all proving how a corrected memoir was needed.
 We think the husband C. Bronte would have shown more regard for her memory if he had kept aloof from the controversy; he has only her word to go on, and she left Cowen Bridge when quite a child.
 At all events he would have made a better use of his pen if he had cleared up the impression Mrs Gaskell has given of him to the public ; he has been victimised also.
 We quote out of *Blackwood's Magazine*, for July:—